 It affects their personality and mood, too.
 A content woman is one who is enjoying satisfactory sex on a regular basis, and your more unhappy ones tend to be those who are not getting it.
 Consider the fact that it’s the females of all living species who bear offspring, and there seems not to be a shortage of human procreation in the world, especially, so somebody is having a lot of sex!
 And that’s not counting the ones who practice regular birth control.
 Aside from artificial insemination, most conception is caused by actual intercourse.
 Then too, if heterosexual men are believed to be in the world’s majority, they must have participating females with which to commingle.
 Besides rape and unwanted advances from men, most women are not doing it against their will.

 Is marriageability based on age and looks?
 Phil Donahue, of all people (who I like and who should know better), told a young woman on his TV show one day, “You’re 26-years-old and so pretty.
 Why aren’t you married?”
 I was horrified that he would make such a sexist, condescending remark as that.
 What does a person’s looks, or age, for that matter, have to do with their marital status?
 I am too fine and old enough, therefore I should be married?
-Ugly folks get hitched, too, you know.
+Old and ugly folks get hitched, too, you know.

 At one time people were constantly on Oprah Winfrey’s case for not being married, but she is one person who has apparently given the matter some serious thought.
 Why does a woman desire marriage anyway?
 She wants financial security (hopefully), companionship, someone to take care of her, she wants a father for her children.
 Well, Oprah has said repeatedly that she does not want children, as she does not have the time or inclination to take care of them—another wise consideration on her part.
 She has the companionship.
 Stedman is her steady boyfriend, who I expect satisfies her sexual needs.
 She is gainfully employed and has more money than she will ever need in life.
 So what does she need or want to be married for?
 Marriage will not provide anything that she does not have already.
 So, Oprah is an “old maid.”
 But she’s a happy and independently wealthy one, isn’t she?
 People should leave the woman alone about getting married.
 Actor Diane Keaton, 73, is another one who has never been married and does not regret it one bit.